oyama/pico-midi-looper-ble/docs/architecture.md

 ## Overview

-The Pico MIDI Looper is a BLE-MIDI-based loop recorder for Raspberry Pi Pico W.
+The Pico MIDI Looper is a BLE‑MIDI‑based loop recorder for Raspberry Pi Pico W.
-It records and plays back a two-bar loop (32 steps) consisting of four drum tracks … In addition to recording, a tap-tempo mode lets you adjust the global BPM on the fly with the same single button.
+It captures and replays a two‑bar (32‑step) pattern of four drum tracks with a single button.
+Besides recording, a tap‑tempo mode lets you adjust the global BPM on‑the‑fly with that same button.

-Internally, the system is organized around two central mechanisms:
+Internally, the firmware is powered by two core mechanisms:

-1. A **finite state machine (FSM)** governing the overall looper state
-2. A **timer-driven sequencer** that drives the step clock and MIDI note output
+1. **Main looper FSM** – governs the global state (*waiting*, *playing*, *recording*, *track‑switch*, *tap‑tempo prompt*, *clear*).
+2. **Timer‑driven sequencer** – a BTstack user‑timer fires once per step, advancing the pattern and sending the corresponding MIDI notes with sample‑accurate timing.

+A lightweight **tap‑tempo FSM** accompanies them, translating a series of taps into a new BPM value and handing it off to the looper without disturbing the timing loop.

 ## Looper State Machine

-The firmware centres around a main FSM with six states: `Waiting / Playing / Recording / TrackSwitch / TapTempo / ClearTracks`.
+The firmware centers a main FSM with six states: `Waiting / Playing / Recording / TrackSwitch / TapTempo / ClearTracks`.
 The updated diagram reflects this.

 ![Looper FSM](looper_fsm.svg)